-As a result of the stable credit quality and improved net interest margin, the Bank returned record patronage of \$394 million during 2020.
-Associations pay for the funding, technology and services provided by AgFirst primarily through the interest rates associated with their borrowings from AgFirst.
-The patronage refunds effectively reduced the Associations' average interest rate and costs of common technology and services by 193 basis points, resulting in an after-patronage cost of only 73 basis points.
+Patronage distributions to those we serve - the end benefit of all we do - was \$468 million, an increase of nearly 19% from 2020.
+Associations pay for the funding, technology and other services provided by AgFirst primarily through the interest rates associated with their borrowings from AgFirst.
+Patronage refunds effectively reduced the Associations' average interest rate and costs of common technology and services by 213 basis points in 2021, resulting in an after-patronage cost of only 17 basis points.